Hecris10/react-history-state/CONTRIBUTING.md

 3. **Run checks**: Ensure all linting and tests pass
 4. **Update changelog**: Add entry to CHANGELOG.md
 5. **Fill PR template**: Provide clear description of changes
+- [ ] If you add a new option to useHistoryState, document it in README and DEVELOPMENT_GUIDE.

 ### Code Review Guidelines